robrogers3/commandbus/README.md

 These classes are loosely coupled together through eventing initiated by the CommandBus and CommandHandlers.

 The usage shown below is the best explanation.

-I would note the contributors but this was forked from [Jeffrey at Laracasts](https://github.com/laracasts/Commander) My sole contributions are making his Commander Package compatible for legacy web apps that have a bit of illuminate sprinkled in.

 ## Install